Axial Bianchi IX and its Lema{\^i}tre-Hubble diagram

 We compute the Lema{\^i}tre-Hubble diagram for axial Bianchi IX universes with comoving dust.
 We motivate our choice by defining a {\it minimal} symmetry breaking of the cosmological principle.
 This criterium admits only two possibilities: the axial Bianchi I and IX universes.
 The latter have positive curvatures and reduce to the former in the zero curvature limit.
-Remarkably, negative curvatures are excluded by this minimal symmetry breaking in presence of comoving dust.
+Remarkably, negative curvatures are excluded by this minimal symmetry breaking in presence of comoving dust, as shown by Farnsworth in 1967.
+We present an alternative proof of his result.

 {\em To the memory of Vaughan Jones}

 PACS: 98.80.Es, 98.80.Cq\\ Key-Words: cosmological parameters -- supernovae